-In this article by Mike Holmes, he stated that increasing the heel trusses optimizes the efficiency of the HVAC system since it lessens the amount of energy needed to heat or cool the living space.
+In the National Post article by Mike Holmes, he stated that increasing the heel trusses optimizes the efficiency of the HVAC system since it lessens the amount of energy needed to heat or cool the living space.
 A function that cannot be achieved using a conventional truss design.

 Raised heel trusses are typically custom engineered and fabricated, so home builders need to consider that the heel height is large enough for sufficient insulation.
 For those using fiberglass batts, at least 16 inches are required to achieve insulation of R-50.
 Take note that raised-heel trusses also vary depending on the location with different climates.
 Areas with hotter climates might need only 13 inches, while those in colder places might need 19 inches of vertical clearance at the top plates.
 If the regions are much colder, attic insulation with an R-value as high as R-60 is recommended.
 However, those areas with warmer temperatures are only required to have a generally lower R-value, R-30 to be specific.

 Not having raised heels could lead to ice water damage.